mami-project/KeyServer/README.md

 ## System requirements

-KeyServer has been developed using Java SE 8 and Redis as database to store the private cetificates.
+KeyServer has been developed using Java SE 8 and Redis as database to store the certificates private keys.

  - Java SE Runtime Environment 8: https://java.com/es/download
  - Redis: http://redis.io/download